Artificial Intelligence

 Careful listening in the clinic, backed by privacy from the first packet and shaped into trustworthy summaries, is both a technological challenge and a moral one.
 The right assistant reduces friction without stealing the spotlight, keeps sensitive details sealed while still delivering context, and adapts to real workflow rather than forcing new gymnastics.

-Build for clarity, humility, and durability.
+Build for clarity, humility, and durability, the standard any doctor-patient conversation summarization tool should be held to.
 Measure results that matter.
 And never forget the point of it all, a better conversation between two humans who need each other to be well.